scottpetrovic/krita-org-hugo/content/en/posts/2014/last-week-in-krita-weeks-25-26.md

 - Drag and drop from on location to another
 - Drag and drop layers inside a group
 - Click the erase layer button to remove all selected layers
-- Go to “Layer -> Merge selected layers” to merge.
+- Go to "Layer -> Merge selected layers" to merge.

 This first implementation allows a much more faster workflow when dealing with many layers.
 However it is still necessary to use groups to make some actions, like transform, on multiple layers.